GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/index.rst

 =========================
 Radeon GPU Analyzer (RGA) GUI application is a compiler and code analysis tool.

-The GUI application works on top of the RGA command line tool, which supports a rich set of APIs including Vulkan™, DirectX11® and OpenGL®.
+The GUI application works on top of the RGA command line tool, which supports a rich set of APIs including Vulkan™, DirectX11®, DirectX12®, OpenCL™ and OpenGL®.

 This documentation will focus on the GUI application, which currently supports:

 - Vulkan™ live-driver mode
 - OpenCL™ Offline, on top of AMD's LLVM-based Lightning compiler
+- Binary Analysis mode

 More information about the RGA command line tool can be found in its help manual ("-h" option), or on the `RGA Github page <https://github.com/GPUOpen-Tools/RGA>`_.